John MacHale: Archbishop of Tuam

 Oliver Kelly, Archbishop of Tuam, died in 1834, and the clergy selected MacHale as one of three candidates, to the annoyance of the Government who despatched agents to induce the pope not to nominate him to the vacant see.
 Pope Gregory XVI dryly remarked:

 "ever since the Relief Bill had passed, the English Government never failed to interfere about every appointment as it fell vacant" (Charles C. F. Greville, "Memoirs", pt.
 II).

 Disregarding their request, the pope appointed MacHale Archbishop of Tuam.
 He was the first prelate since the Reformation who had received his entire education in Ireland.
 The corrupt practices of general parliamentary elections and the Tithe War caused frequent rioting and bloodshed, and were the subjects of denunciation by the new archbishop, until the passing of a Tithes bill in 1838.
 Archbishop MacHale now began in the newspapers a series of open letters to the Government, whereby he frequently harassed the ministers into activity in Irish affairs.
 MacHale also led the opposition to the Protestant Second Reformation, which was being pursued by evangelical clergy in the Church of Ireland, including the Bishop of Tuam, Thomas Plunket.

-During the Autumn of 1835, he visited the Island of Achill, a stronghold of the Bible Readers.
-To offset their proselytism, he sent thither more priests and Franciscan friars of the Third Order.
+During the Autumn of 1835, he visited the Island of Achill, a stronghold of Edward Nangle and the Bible Readers.
+He worked with Father James Henry to end the work of the Protestant mission there.
+To offset their proselytism, he sent more priests and Franciscan friars of the Third Order.
+In 1850, MacHale and his nephew William McCormack bought land on Achill with a view to driving the Protestant preachers off the island; part of the land became a Franciscan monastery.

 MacHale condemned the Poor Law, and the system of National Schools and Queen's Colleges as devised by the Government.
-He founded his own schools, entrusting those for boys to the Christian Brothers and Franciscan friars, while Sisters of Mercy and Presentation Nuns taught the girls.
+He founded his own schools and churches.
+The boys’ schools were run by the Christian Brothers and Franciscan friars, while Sisters of Mercy and Presentation Nuns taught the girls.
 Want of funds restricted the number of these schools, which had to be supplemented by the National Board at a later period, when the necessary amendments had been added to the Bill.